jstaffans/jstaffans.github.io/content/posts/2017-02-15-mob-programming.markdown

 The project was new, but still based on some previous work that had been going on within the company as well as on extensive research that had been done previously by an individual on the team.
-We started things off by **setting an agenda for the day**-- present the research and previous art, determine some initial high-level requirements, identify technical risks and so on.
+We started things off by **setting an agenda for the day** — present the research and previous art, determine some initial high-level requirements, identify technical risks and so on.
 We quickly decided that we would **not** do any programming the first day, so we didn't do any driver rotation either.
 One team member just acted as a secretary and took down notes in a shared